jamilbk/modernbedou.in/_posts/2014-08-04-i'm-building-a-tiny-hacker-house.markdown

 a couch, TV, and cooking supplies, I went out most nights to eat and explore, and making friends happened organically.
 When I invited those friends over for dinner, I resisted buying a kitchen table.
 Instead, people sat in a circle on floor pillows.
-It made for a much more intimate dining experience.
-We sit in chairs enough anyway.
-When folks come over, I'll fold the futon and computer desk to the wall, and we'll sit on the floor.
+I think it made for a much more intimate dining experience.
+I sit in chairs enough anyway.

 I work remotely as an independent developer.
 I get tired of going to coffee shops and co-working spaces to work.
 They're neither collaborative nor